-Welcome to Tamia Nelson’s Outside!
 What’s your fancy?
 Bicycling for pleasure?
-To get to work?
+To get to work or the supermarket?
 To get fit?
-The we’ll probably see you on the road.
-Are you a seasoned paddler?
+Then we’ll probably see you on the road.
+Are you a seasoned canoeist or kayaker?
 Or are you just getting started?
 Do you have your eye on a kayak, canoe, or sit-on-top?
 Then come aboard!
-Or maybe you enjoy striding forth on foot, with or without a camera or binoculars in hand.
+Or maybe you enjoy striding forth on foot, with or without a camera, binoculars, or sketchbook in hand.
 We’re glad you stopped by.
 However you like to travel, if you let your muscles move you, you’ve come to the right place.

 Tamia Nelson, Executive Editor For half a century, Tamia Nelson has ranged far and wide by bike, boat, and on foot.
 A geologist by training, an artist since she could hold a pencil, a photographer from the age of 10 when her uncle gave her a twin-lens reflex camera, she’s made her living as a writer for two decades.
 Her interests span natural history, social history, food and cooking, architecture and art, and she has broad experience as a transportational bicyclist and cyclotourist, mountaineer, whitewater and expedition paddler, snowshoer, and downhill and XC skier.
 Tamia is also an amateur architect and is finalizing a design for a tiny house from salvaged recycled materials — a design which will, with luck, go from drawing board to three-dimensions later this year.

 Marcos Netto, Southern Hemisphere Correspondent and Photographer After more than 20 years as a commercial and wedding photographer, Marcos made a radical career move by joining the board of directors for the mineral water company, Itati.
 That left some spare time for cycling, one of his passions.
 It all began a few years before when he suffered a knee injury during a soccer game, forcing Marcos to look for another sport.
 Cycling fit his needs perfectly!
 He found it to be a great way to stay fit while practicing a low-impact sport that was a lot of fun and let him make new friends every day.
 Now Marcos uses his free time to travel with his bikes and cameras as companions.
 He enjoys posting cyclotourist images online, helping to spread the word about how fun it is to get around by bike and the benefits of cycling for your mood and health.
 Do you Twitter?
 Then you can tweet Marcos, and subscribe to his RSS feed.

-Anthony T. Jancek, Contributing Photographer When he’s not coordinating the maintenance staff at the public school where he’s senior custodian, or capturing the drama of the Tour of the Battenkill bike race, Tony’s out and about exploring the world with his camera, whether on foot, on his bike, or with a double-bladed paddle in his hands.
+Anthony T. Jancek, Contributing Photographer When he’s not coordinating the maintenance staff at the public school where he’s senior custodian, Tony’s out and about exploring the world with his camera, whether on foot, on his bike, or with a double-bladed paddle in his hands.
 A keen observer with particular interests in birds and wild landscapes, he’s also an enthusiastic cook, computer hardware wizard, and an accomplished green thumb.